 Visit Pura Taman Saraswati Temple

 This scenic Ubud temple is in centre of town and is an escape and oasis in the middle of the hustle and bustle.
-Step in here to admire this water temple that has ponds filled with blooming pink lotuses and traditional Balinese architecture, making it one of the best temples in Ubud.
+Step in here to admire this water temple that has ponds filled with blooming pink lotuses and Balinese architecture, making it one of the best temples in Ubud.

 This temple is one of the free things to do in Ubud but if you wish to dine with an excellent view of the lotuses then make sure to have a meal at Cafe Lotus.
 Dance performances are also held here.